LeeMerrow/Pokemon-Popularity/README.md

 For Generation the bottom 3 are Gen 5, 6, and 7.
 This is just confirmation of what we have observed earlier.

 #### Overall
 So Shape and Generation seems to be the correlation the most with pokemon popularity.
 Color seems to have an effect, but to see of a degree.
+And the older the pokemon is, the more popularity it seems to have.